 Business energy bills explained: Points of interest

-One aspect of a business energy bill that is useful, but is often overlooked, is access to information about your business energy contract and supply.
-Your bill can act as a quick reference point to quickly and easily determine if you’re on a good deal – provided you know what information to look for.
+Your bill can also act as a quick reference point to quickly determine if you’re on a good deal – provided you know what information to look for.

 5) Billing period